About NCQP

 73,

-Dwayne Ayers, N4MIO, Awards Manager
+Dwayne Ayers, N4MIO, Vice Chairman

 First licensed in 1983 as KB4GDV.
 Soon after obtaining my novice license field day rolled around, the old timers of the Alamance ARC coerced myself and another new novice into operating the 40 meter CW station...Wow, what a trip!
 I have been in love with CW ever since.